NebriBlackwing/Factorio-OffWorldShippingCo/README.md

-This mod randomly generates a shipping order that must be blasted off into space using the rocket silo, with an expanded rocket inventory (10 slots).
+This mod randomly generates a shipping order that must be blasted off into space using the rocket silo.

 Each time you complete an order, it will push the order level higher.
-The mod will generate an item list based on scale factor upon the level (20% per level), within a defined range.
+The mod will generate an item list based on a scale factor upon the level (20% per level), within a defined range.
 There is no limit to the level, this will continuously generate orders indefinitely.

-The mod uses a pool of items at random to pick from, which currently is limited to the transport-belts + science packs as a proof of concept.
-As this mod gets further developed the pool of items will increase.
-Hopefully this mod will give your mega base a production challenge, that will continuously scale up with every fulfilled order.

-As a fair warning, this is my first mod.
-It has not been tested in a multiplayer environment, or with other mods.
 Please report any issues / bugs on the GitHub issue tracker.
 I will do my absolute best to resolve any concerns when I can.

 Thanks for trying out the mod!
 Feedback is always welcomed.

     Planned Features

     - Find a way to output the shipping order demands to circuit network

-    Known Issues
-    - Currently modification of Rocket Silo code will disable Rocket Related Achievements.
-Fixing this is my current priority.

     Version History (note that my version system reflects the primary version of Factorio, with the last digit representing my revisions.)